arjunkhode/Web-developer-illy-mistakes-/readme.md

 1. When you use var prefix on a variable, it gets defined in the scope.
 When no prefix is mentioned, it gets defined as a global variable.

 1. You always need to use `this.` prefix to access the original copy of member variables inside ES6 classes.

+1. What are first class functions?

+	Values can be passed to a function, and the function will return a value.
+In JavaScript, functions are first-class objects, because they can have properties and methods just like any other object.
+What distinguishes them from other objects is that functions can be called.
+In brief, they are Function objects